 - When you didn’t know the person who died

 In any other cases that “your loss” part shows a terrible lack of empathy.

 If a friend of yours dies you don’t tell her wife about “her loss”.
 It’s your loss too.

 If a child dies, you don’t tell the parents “you’re sorry for their loss”.
-It’s a tragedy and it should involve everyone with an heart.
+It’s a tragedy and it should involve everyone with a heart.

 How are you can be a fair question if you’re very close or if the death is not devastating.

 So I asked exactly that to my mother.
 It was perfectly befitting because I cared about how she felt and because I really wasn’t sure (was she devastated, was she sad, was she sad but overall OK?).

-However when the death is obviously devastating and/or you’re not close enough to ask that, it’s a big mistake.
+However, when the death is unexpected or obviously devastating and/or you’re not close enough to ask that, it’s a big mistake.

 For example, would you ask your neighbor who’s just lost a child in a car crash “how are you?”.